redhat-cop/infra.lvm_snapshots/README.md

-# Snapshot Linux Role

-__High-level design and requirements to support use case with the RHEL In-place Upgrade automation__
+# lvm_snapshots role

 ## Overview

 A reliable snapshot/rollback capability is a key feature required to enable the success of RHEL In-place Upgrade automation solutions.
 Without it, users will be wary of using the solution because of the potential risk that their applications may not function properly after the OS upgrade.
 Including automation so that snapshot creation happens right before the OS upgrade reduces this risk.
 If there are any application issues uncovered after the OS upgrade, a rollback playbook can be executed to instantly revert the environment back to the original state as it was before the upgrade.
 Application teams will no longer have an excuse not to use in-place upgrades to bring their RHEL estate into compliance.

-## Proposed Design
+The `lvm_snapshots` role is designed to support automation of this use case, but can also be used for other system maintenance activities.

-The proposed design will implement a new `snapshot` Linux Role.
-The role will accept variables used to control creation/rollback and specify the size of a set of LVM snapshot volumes.
+The role accepts variables used to control creation/rollback actions and to specify the size of a set of LVM snapshot volumes.

 ### Role Variables